Lake Basum Tso Tibet

-The lake, named Basum-Tso in Tibetan, is a stunning highland lake lying 90 kilometers west of Kongpo Gymdo County.
+Lake Basum-Tso (also called Draksum-Tso) is a stunning highland lake lying 90 kilometers west of Kongpo Gymdo County.
 Basum has another Tibetan name, Tsokou, which means 'green water' in Tibetan.
-Besides offering awesome views, many glaciers on the upper reaches of the lake provide it with a constant supply of fresh water.
+Besides offering awesome views, many glaciers on the upper reaches of the lake provide it with a constant supply of freshwater.

-Covering 26 square kilometers, the pristine waters of the green lake reflect the picturesque snow-capped peaks surrounding the lake.
+Basum-Tso is about 4 to 5 hours’ drive from Lhasa and 2 to 2.5 hours’ drive from Nyingchi.
+It is about 18 kilometers long, 120 meters at its deepest point, and 3,480 meters above sea level.
+Covering 27 square kilometers, the pristine waters of the green lake reflect the picturesque snow-capped peaks surrounding the lake.
 The entire area around Basum Lake is so beautiful that thoughts of the inspiring Swiss Alps come to mind as one stands on the shoreline of this majestic lake.
-Fish are shoaling in the water, birds are circling in the air and beasts are roaming in the nearby forest.
+Fish are shoaling in the water, birds are circling in the air, and beasts are roaming in the nearby forest.
 Animals are living a comfortable and easy life in Basum.
-In 1997, the lake was listed by World Tourism Organization as a world tourist site.
+In 1997, the lake was listed by the World Tourism Organization as a world tourist site.

-Basum is also a notable holy lake of Nyingmapa order of Tibetan Buddhism.
-Nyingmapa, the 'school of the old persons', the so-called red caps, the oldest Tibetan buddistischen schools, find its beginnings of the Tibetan Buddhismus in 7th and 8th centuries on the shores of Basum Lake.
+Basum is a notable holy lake of the Nyingma sect of Tibetan Buddhism.
+Nyingmapa, the 'school of the old persons', the so-called red caps, the oldest Tibetan Buddhist schools, find its beginnings of the Tibetan Buddhismus in the 7th and 8th centuries on the shores of Basum Lake.

-At the center of the lake on an islet, there is a monastery, which was founded in the 17th century.
+At the center of the lake on this island, you will see the wooden two-layer monastery called Tsodzong, which was founded in the 17th century.
 Today, the monastery mainly houses Maitreya and Chenrezi.
 However, centuries ago, monks carved Buddhist figures and animals into the reef, bordering the small island making the small island a worthwhile stop to this beautiful highland treasure in Tibet known as Basum Lake.